lancedb/vectordb-recipes/applications/node/AI_powered_job_search/README.md

 3. Restart the backend server to apply the changes.

-For example, utilize the **Jobs Dataset** from Kaggle: Jobs Dataset on Kaggle
+For example, utilize the **Jobs Dataset** from Kaggle: Jobs Dataset on Kaggle [Jobs posting dataset](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset)

 * * * * *